 About

-HYPNAPOD is an ongoing art and design experiment by the Unconscious Collective which explores the use of biofeedback generated by the heartbeats of audience members
+HYPNAPOD is an ongoing art and design experiment by art and design collective Unconscious Collective which explores the use of biofeedback generated by the heartbeats of audience members

 The aim is to investigate somatic connections between people – how living beings synchronise behaviour through non-verbal biological processes they may not be aware of, such as entrainment.